johnf008/business_website/README.md

-All of the code is in the above things :D
+All of the code is in the above .html and .css files :D